bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 #### Input Types

 Input types are "boxes" where the user can input different type of data values like `text`, `image`, `models` and more.
-Input type is defined in the properties of each input box inside the `manifest.json` of a preset.
+Input type is defined in the properties of each input box inside the manifest of a preset.
 To create a new input box create a new array inside of `fields` array.

 ###### Text